lulav-citros/citros/docusaurus/docs_tutorials/index.md

 The cannon project contains two launch files, one for each solution

-1. To Run the analytic solution
+1. To run the analytic solution

  ```bash
  $ ros2 launch scheduler cannon_analytic.launch.py